TRaSH-Guides/Guides/docs/Downloaders/NZBGet/scripts/index.md

 !!! tip
     This script doesn't always work and is often needed if you use a certain indexer.

-    It might be better to use the following Sonarr Regex in your release profile
+    It might be better to use the following Sonarr Regex in your release profile:

     [su season pack issue](/Sonarr/Sonarr-Release-Profile-RegEx/#su-season-pack-issue)